vitesse-ftian/dockers/deepgreen/README.md

 Later runs will just start data base, with persisted data.

 # Zabbix
+Use dgtools.sh to pull dgtools from github.
+The script should build/install Zabbix agent software.

-Zabbix agent software is installed in the docker and should have been properly configed.
-But we do not start it because not all people use this container cares.  dgza developer need to start this manually, or, update the run.sh script.
+We do not start it because not all people use this container cares.
+dgza developer need to start this manually, or, update the run.sh script.
 ```
 sudo /etc/init.d/zabbix-agent [re]start